How to travel safely during summer

 6. Don’t overdress your child – it can be uncomfortable when they’re strapped in and start to feel hot and it could also cause them to overheat

-7. Use light-coloured protective covers over your seats to reduce your child car seat from heating up, especially if the seat has a dark fabric colour.
+7. Use a car seat with 3D Mesh fabric for advanced airflow and comfort for your child.
+Alternatively, you can also use light-coloured protective covers over your seats to reduce your child car seat from heating up, especially if the seat has a dark fabric colour.
 Additionally, these covers help absorb sweat and keep your seat protected from spills or dirt.

 8. If you leave your car parked in the sun for long periods, throw a light-coloured blanket over the car seat and when you get back, check that buckles and straps aren’t too hot to the touch before putting your child into their seat